mlakmal/angular/README.md

   - Use unique naming conventions with prefix for directive definitions.

   *Why?*: Allow to share the directives with other teams and projects.

+  - Define a controller for a view, and try not to reuse the controller for other views.
+Instead, move reusable logic to factories and keep the controller simple and focused on its view.
+  - Exception for this would be webcenter specific pages that doesn't have any controller logic and will purely be used as cms page.

+    *Why?*: Reusing controllers with several views is brittle and good end to end (e2e) test coverage is required to ensure stability across large applications.

 ### Controllers